 Future Feeling by Joss Lake

-An embittered dog walker obsessed with a social media influencer inadvertently puts a curse on a young man – and must adventure into mysterious dimension in order to save him – in this wildly inventive, delightfully subversive, genre-nonconforming debut novel about illusion, magic, technology, kinship, and the emergent future.
+An embittered dog walker obsessed with a social media influencer inadvertently puts a curse on a young man – and must adventure into a mysterious dimension in order to save him – in this wildly inventive, delightfully subversive, genre-nonconforming debut novel about illusion, magic, technology, kinship, and the emergent future.
+Magnificently imagined, linguistically dazzling, and riotously fun, Future Feeling presents an alternate future in which advanced technology still can’t replace human connection but may give the trans community new ways to care for its own.

 Variations by Juliet Jacques